DLR-RM/stable-baselines3/docs/guide/plotting.rst

 Recommended Approach: RL Baselines3 Zoo Plotting
 ================================================

-To have good plotting capabilities, including:

-- Comparing results across different environments
-- Publication-ready plots with confidence intervals
-- Evaluation plots with error bars

-We recommend using the plotting scripts from `RL Baselines3 Zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_:
+The `RL Zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_ provides scripts that allows to compare results across different environments and have publication-ready plots with confidence intervals.

+The three main plotting scripts are:

 - `plot_train.py <https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/rl_zoo3/plots/plot_train.py>`_: For training plots
 - `all_plots.py <https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/rl_zoo3/plots/all_plots.py>`_: For evaluation plots, to post-process the result
 - `plot_from_file.py <https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/rl_zoo3/plots/plot_from_file.py>`_: For more advanced plotting from post-processed results

-These scripts provide additional features not available in the basic SB3 plotting utilities.
+These scripts offer features that are not included in the basic SB3 plotting utilities.

 Installation